Parangi-27/DDU-EventRegistO/README.md

   3) can give reviews of past events.
   4) can see details of the clubs.

+### Future Expansions
+  1) Will get notifications of the upcoming events.
+  2) Will add resource section for the club members to check for availability of the resources/places to conduct event.
+  3) Will add Admin side to manage the events.

 ### Created By:-
 1) [Parangi Rathod (CE116)](https://github.com/Parangi-27)
 2) [Zenisha Savaliya (CE119)](https://github.com/zenishasavaliya)